qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/simulator.rst

 * Java Runtime Environment: Version 1.6 is known to work
 * `Selenium RC <http://seleniumhq.org/download/>`_: The required components are selenium-server.jar and selenium-java-client-driver.jar.
 Versions 1.0 up to and including 2.0a5 are known to work.
 * `Mozilla Rhino <http://www.mozilla.org/rhino/download.html>`_: Versions 1.7R1 and later.
-* `Qooxdoo User Extensions for Selenium (user-extensions-qooxdoo.js) <http://qooxdoo.org/contrib/project/simulator>`_ from the Simulator contribution: Use the latest trunk version from SVN.
+* `Qooxdoo User Extensions for Selenium (user-extensions.js) <http://qooxdoo.svn.sourceforge.net/viewvc/qooxdoo/tags/release_1_4/qooxdoo/component/simulator/tool/user-extensions/user-extensions.js>`_.

 The Selenium Client Driver (selenium-java-client-driver.jar) and Rhino (js.jar) archives must be located on the same machine as the application to be tested.